Well, I’m definitely filing this one under the “you learn something new every day,” category…

 Today, I came across a press release that stated that a lot of people seem to think their pup’s paws smell like corn chips.

-I’m not sure if I have ever smelled my own dog’s feet, but, I decided to check them out for this post.
-I will say that I only tested two out of my four dogs because they were all napping and started looking a little confused about why I was suddenly bending down and smelling them.
+I’m not sure if I have ever smelled my own dog’s feet before, but, I decided to check them out for this post.
+I will say that I only tested two out of my four dogs because they were all napping and started looking a little confused about what the heck I was doing.
 Plus, I think two is probably a representative sample.
 What I found was that neither had a corn chip smell.
 I didn’t smell much other than their overall warm doggy smell.

 Also, according to the release, “Reactions” is a video series produced by the American Chemical Society and PBS Digital Studios.

 The American Chemical Society (ACS) is a nonprofit organization chartered by the U.S. Congress.
 The Society is a global leader in providing access to chemistry-related information and research through its multiple research solutions, peer-reviewed journals, scientific conferences, eBooks and weekly news periodical Chemical & Engineering News.